brooklynjs/brooklynjs.github.io/attendee-faq.md

 # What's up with the MetroCards?

 Every month we laser cut a BrooklynJS themed MetroCard out of a different material.
-We encourage you to keep this card which lets us donate your full entrance fee to ScriptEd.
+We encourage you to keep this card (which lets us donate your full entrance fee to ScriptEd).
 Otherwise you can trade in your token for a beverage of your choice (tip your bartender!)

 # Are there non-alcoholic beverages?
 Food?